 In 1998, Richard was a copywriter and graphic designer for a Sedona tourist magazine.
 While out delivering the magazines one day, he spots a stranded Jeep at the main Sedona Post Office and offers to help the driver, Susan Hawkins.
-As a thank you, Susan later mails to him a copy of her husband's book, Power vs Force, by the-late DR. DAVID R. HAWKINS.
+As a thank you, Susan later mailed to him a copy of her husband's book, Power vs Force, by the-late DR. DAVID R. HAWKINS.

-Also in 1998, he realized the 12-note musical scale octave and musical tones are exactly correlated to each day of the Mayan calendar: each day,, each 13-day Week, each 20-day Month and each 13-Year cycle of the Mayan calendar.
+Also in 1998, he realized the 12-note musical scale octave and musical tones are exactly correlated to each day of the Mayan Calendar: each day,, each 13-day Week, each 20-day Month and each 13-year cycle of the Mayan Calendar.

-In 1999, he presented this discovery of "The Musical Code To Time", as documented by a news story in the Sedona Red Rock News.
+In 1999, he presented this discovery of 'The Musical Code To Time', as documented by a news story in the Sedona Red Rock News.

 "Mitakuye oyasin...Blessings to the Hopi Eagle clan and all clans.
 My life is dedicated to The Living People, The Peaceful One Titus and Diné elder Silver Bear, and all Sacred Rainbow Beings of The Sacred Hoop.
 Peace and Love in All Generations, Divine."

 In 2000, Richard moved to Ohio and became general manager of two health food stores for 10 years.